NPI Frequently Asked Questions

-Will IBC require Tax ID in addition to NPI on paper claims?
+Will Independence require Tax ID in addition to NPI on paper claims?

 Yes.
 Tax ID is required for all claims.

-If IBC is requiring NPI on all provider fields, will claims be denied/rejected if an NPI is not provided for ordering and/or referring providers?
+If Independence is requiring NPI on all provider fields, will claims be denied/rejected if an NPI is not provided for ordering and/or referring providers?

 Some of these providers may not have an NPI, and others we may not be able to obtain.
-IBC requires NPI identifiers in the following four provider fields:
+Independence requires NPI identifiers in the following four provider fields:

 - Billing provider